opendistro/for-elasticsearch-docs/docs/install/rpm.md

    sudo yum install java-1.8.0-openjdk-devel
    ```

+   If you're using Amazon Linux 2, you might need to use Java 8.

 1. `sudo yum install opendistroforelasticsearch`

 1. **If you installed Java 8**, run the following command: